kubestellar/kubestellar/QUICKSTART.md

 kubectl ws create example-imw
 ```

+In KubeStellar you prescribe a workload --- a collection of kube API
+objects --- by putting those objects into a kcp workspace that, when
+used in this role, is called a "workload management workspace" (WMW).
+These workspaces are also where you put the `EdgePlacement` control
+objects that prescribe which workloads go to which edge clusters.

-WMWs are used by KubeStellar to store workload descriptions and `EdgePlacement` objects.
-Create an WMW named `example-wmw` in a `my-org` workspace with the following commands:
+Create an WMW named `example-wmw` in a `my-org` workspace with the
+following commands.

 ```shell
 kubectl ws root